nikkij/rescuecms/README.md

-== RescueCMS
+## RescueServe

-RescueCMS is not a general content management system.
+RescueServe is not a general content management system.
 It aims to be a turn key management system for anyone involved in animal rescue.
-The goal is to create a management system that encompasses the day to day operations of the rescue of animals.
+The goal is to create a management system that encompasses the day to day operations of rescuing animals.
 This could be anything from a single individual who runs a foster to a loose group of people in a neighborhood that network to rescue animals or a shelter or humane society.

+You can see a demo at: http://stormy-wave-7796.herokuapp.com/
+Username: demo@demo.com
+Password: demo

-Things you can do with RescueCMS:
+Things you can do with RescueServe:

-* Track animals in your care through the entire rescue lifecycle
+* Track animals in your care

-* Keep a history ( behavior, health, ownership, foster ) from entry to exit to promote successful adoptions
+* Add new residence and shelter locations.
+Move animals between locations.

-* View reports to answer common questions and evaluate performance of your organization
+* View activity of the organization

-* Configure animal properties, locations, and more
+* Configure animal properties

 * Integrate with a front end website out of the box

-* Share what you do through Facebook, Twitter, Pinterest

-* Help your animals find their forever home through existing networks such as Petfinder

-== License
+## License
-RescueCMS is released under the MIT License
+RescueServe is released under the MIT License